Angles6230/Certification-Notes/CCNA Study.md

 	Data
 	Frame Check Sequence - check for errors in frame 802.11
-	802.11 Association Process
+	Client initiates and make roaming decisions for themselves 802.11 Association Process
 		Three states
 			Not auth, not associ